|Applications Open||Applications Close||Program Start Date|

-The online application will open on October 15, 2019.
-(Be sure to choose “Geomatics, M.G.E.M.” from the drop-down menu of degrees) and pay the application fee.
+The online application is now open.
+The deadline for applications is March 15, 2020.
+Be sure to choose “Geomatics, M.G.E.M.” from the drop-down menu of degrees and pay the application fee.

 You must scan and upload one digital copy (.pdf) of each of your official transcripts from all post-secondary institutions you have attended or taken courses at.